MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

 ### Create a storage account

-1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
-2. Select the **&#65291;Create a resource** button, search for *storage*, and create a **Storage account** resource with the following settings:
+1. Return to the home page of the Azure portal, and then select the **&#65291;Create a resource** button, search for *storage*, and create a **Storage account** resource with the following settings:
     - **Subscription**: *Your Azure subscription*
-    - **Resource group**: *Choose or create a resource group (if you are using a restricted subscription, you may not have permission to create a new resource group - use the one provided)*
+    - **Resource group**: **The same resource group as your Azure Cognitive Search and Cognitive Services resources*
     - **Storage account name**: *Enter a unique name*
     - **Location**: *Choose any available location*
     - **Performance**: Standard
     - **Account kind**: Storage V2
     - **Replication**: Locally-redundant storage (LRS)
-3. Wait for deployment to complete, and then go to the deployed resource.
+2. Wait for deployment to complete, and then go to the deployed resource.
-4. On the **Overview** page, note the **Subscription ID** -this identifies the subscription in which the storage account is provisioned.
+3. On the **Overview** page, note the **Subscription ID** -this identifies the subscription in which the storage account is provisioned.
-5. On the **Access keys** page, note that two keys have been generated for your storage account.
+4. On the **Access keys** page, note that two keys have been generated for your storage account.
 Then select **Show keys** to veiw the keys.

     > **Tip**: Keep the **Storage Account** blade open - you will need the subscription ID and one of the keys in the next procedure.